Concerned that you have COVID-19 symptoms? Have questions?

 Current Situation and Recommendations

 The virus spreads easily from person-to-person, similar to the flu virus.
-COVID-19 commonly causes fever and cough, and it may also cause shortness of breath, sore throat, muscle aches, and feeling tired.
-Some people develop loss of taste or smell with COVID-19.
+COVID-19 commonly causes fever and cough, and it may also cause shortness of breath, fatigue, sore throat, muscle aches, and headaches.
+Some people develop loss of taste or smell, nasal congestion or running nose, or GI symptoms including nausea, vomiting, diarrhea and abdominal pain.
 Symptoms usually start about 4-5 days after infection, but it may take up to 14 days.

 Social distancing is important to slow the spread of COVID-19.
 Stay at home and stay away from other people.
 Wear a cloth facemask if you must leave home for groceries or essential services.
 Wash your hands often, use a tissue for coughs and sneezes, and avoid touching your face.
 Use disinfectants to clean surfaces that are touched by different people.

 For the latest public health recommendations from CDC,